Oyamasiphula/Playing-With-Matches/show-a-random-number-on-page-load.md

 Now write some JavaScript that:

 * finds your `div` with the number in;
-* replaces it with a new random number between 1 and 9.
+* replaces it with a new random number from 1 to 9.

 Every time the page loads, you should see a new random number.
 Yay!